Special Education

 1. Districts experiment with higher pay for special education teachers

-When special education teachers leave their roles, they aren’t always leaving teaching altogether, said Roddy Theobold, the deputy director of the National Center for Analysis of Longitudinal Data in Education Research.
+When special education teachers leave their roles, they aren’t always leaving teaching altogether, said Roddy Theobald, the deputy director of the National Center for Analysis of Longitudinal Data in Education Research.
 Rather, special education teachers with multiple teaching endorsements often shift into another position, like elementary education, he said.

-To quantify the trend, Theobold and other researchers analyzed 10 years of Washington state data collected from 2009 to 2019.
+To quantify the trend, Theobald and other researchers analyzed 10 years of Washington state data collected from 2009 to 2019.
 They found that, in every year studied, the number of certified special education teachers in the state exceeded the number of teachers actually working in special education positions by more than 50 percent.
 They also found that dual-certified teachers were less likely to remain in special education placements than their peers who only carried special education credentials, according to a 2021 study published in the journal Exceptional Children.

 Districts like Detroit have sought to recognize the challenges of the special education role by providing annual incentive pay of up to $15,000 for special education teachers.